DiscordGuide/discordguide.github.io/content/index.md

 Whether you are new to Discord, or a long time user... we are beyond happy you could visit us today!

 **What are we?**
-This is a community ran project on Discord!
+This is a community-run project on Discord!
 We are a service ran discord users, like you, to help all people who may use Discord.

 Our goal is to give everyone a place to enjoy, and find help with whatever they need help with when it comes to Discord... or even some things that are unrelated!